 3. Don’t Kill Yourself Doing Ab Crunches

 Stomach crunches are often believed to be the most effective way to get a flat stomach, but there isn’t much truth to it.
-The fact is that all of us have abs, but it’s hidden under
+The fact is that all of us have abs, but it’s hidden under layers of fat.
+The best way to get a flat stomach is to burn the fat covering it, not by exercising those muscles alone.
+Instead of ab crunches, choose moves that strengthen your core and give you a full body workout.
+These will tone your entire torso, eliminate fat and give you a flat belly.

 4. Breakfast Might Actually Be The Most Important Meal

 No matter how hectic your day is, never ever skip your breakfast.
 Filling yourself up at the start of the day will help stave off hunger cravings.
 No one ever made good decisions on an empty stomach, especially food decisions.
 If you skip breakfast, you’re more likely to cave and eat a big lunch or gorge on unhealthy snacks.
 What you eat for breakfast is equally important.
 The classic bread and eggs is one of the most belly-friendly meals you can have.
-Studies have shown that people who eat eggs (yolk and all) for
+Studies have shown that people who eat eggs (yolk and all) for breakfast lose up to 34% more belly fat than others.

 5. Happiness Is Your Best Tool